YOUR RACK

 multi-region, multi-instance

-Every part of the stack is free and open source — the encoder, the bonding, the UI, the receiver, even this page.
+Every part you run yourself is free and open source — the encoder, the bonding, the UI, and the self-hosted receiver (irl-srt-server), even this page.
+Only the hosted cloud is paid, and it's optional.
 Here is the whole device, exploded.

 Sources: github.com/CERALIVE